 How you measure will depend on if you are adding glass to an existing door or replacing glass that is already in your door.

-You can get door glass in many different sizes and shapes.
-Sometimes this can be pre-determined by the size of your door, but many doors can fit multi-sizes and shapes of glass.
-So you’ll want to understand the size of your door by checking out our measurement guide and then take a look at all the different options available to your door.
+You can get door glass in many different sizes.
+Sometimes this can be pre-determined by the type of door you have, but many doors work with a variety of glass sizes.
+Check out our measurement guide and then take a look at all the different options available for your door.

 Installing Glass in an Existing Door

-Regardless of DIY experience, you can install a new glass panel into your door in less than an hour.
 If you are adding glass, you’ll need a jig saw to cut an opening for the new glass.
 If you are replacing glass, then you’ll need a drill.
-Checkout our installation video below, or follow the step by step guide to get your new glass insert installed.
+Check out our installation video below, or follow the step-by-step instructions to complete your door glass installation.